boldlink/terraform-aws-s3/README.md

 Examples available [here](https://github.com/boldlink/terraform-aws-s3/tree/main/examples)

 ## Usage
+*Points to NOTE*:
-*NOTE*: These examples use the latest version of this module
+- These examples use the latest version of this module
+- This module has encryption enabled by default, therefore when replicating buckets to other buckets the associated replication role must have `encryption` and `decryption` permissions enabled for both the source bucket kms key and the destination bucket kms key
+- All public access in blocked by default in this module
+- When replicating to encrypted buckets in another account, the kms policy in the destination account must enable required kms permissions for the principle(s)/role in the source/origin account.
+The destination bucket policy should also allow S3 Replication permissions from the source bucket.

 ```hcl
 locals {